Benson Williams have been members of The Institute of Professional Willwriters since 1996.

 Did you know that most Wills which are rejected by the Probate Registry are rejected due to errors in the execution of the Will (the signing of your Will by you in the presence of two valid witnesses) and not due to errors in the draft of the Will itself.

 Once our clients have met with us and given us their instructions we conduct a second face to face meeting to read over the documents to them, and to supervise the signing of them.
 No Wills are posted back to clients unsigned leaving them to work out what they mean and how to execute them.
-Remember this is where most Wills which are rejected are found to be invalid.

 Get in touch…